 Tips for Managing Your Finances

 - Whether you’re a star athlete or just a fan, it’s a good idea to have a solid financial plan in place.
 That’s where a financial advisor comes in.
-Fortunately, finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A core tenet of personal finance is making sure you’re prepared for an uncertain future.
 A great way to do this is by storing an emergency fund in a high-yield savings account.
 Having three to six months of expenses stashed away for emergencies can give you immense peace of mind.